VRLYDE/vrly.de/docs/DEVELOPMENT-CYCLE.md

 - Using the same status and estimation taxonomy
 - Enabling automation-friendly planning and status transitions
 - Providing regular, predictable windows for both delivery and operational excellence
-- Supporting the solo developer’s need for clear boundaries between focused work and maintenance
+- Supporting the solo developer's need for clear boundaries between focused work and maintenance